Efficient Many-To-Many Matching of Points with Demands in One Dimension: Our algorithms

 \subsection{The OMMDC algorithm}

-In this section, we provide an algorithm that given two sets of points $S$ and $T$ with $|S|+|T|=n$ on the real line computes an OMMDC between $S$ and $T$ in $O(n^2)$ time.
-The OMMDC algorithm is based on the OMMD algorithm, but while matching the points we should consider their limited capacities thanks the algorithm given in \cite{Rajabi-Alni2} in addition to their demands.
-The correctness of the OMMDC algorithm follows from the proof of correctness of the OMMD algorithm, since these two algorithms are almost identical except for a very slight modification for the limited capacities of the points. \begin{theorem} Let $S$ and $T$ be two sets of points on the real line with $\left|S\right|+\left|T\right|=n$.
+Given two sets of points, $S$ and $T$, with $|S|+|T|=n$ on the real line, in this section, we provide an algorithm based on the OMMD algorithm for finding a minimum-cost OMMDC between $S$ and $T$ in $O(n^2)$ time.
+In an OMMDC, we should consider the limited capacities of points in addition to their demands.
+The correctness of the OMMDC algorithm follows from the proof of correctness for the OMMD algorithm, since the two algorithms are almost identical except for a slight modification to account for point capacities. \begin{theorem} Let $S$ and $T$ be two sets of points on the real line with $\left|S\right|+\left|T\right|=n$.
 Then, a minimum-cost OMMDC between $S$ and $T$ can be computed in $O(n^2)$ time. \end{theorem}